 Refinance rates were mixed, but one key rate moved higher.

-The average for a 30-year fixed-rate refinance rose, but the average rate on a 15-year fixed held steady.
-The average rate on 10-year fixed refis, meanwhile, held steady.
+The nationwide average for a 30-year fixed-rate refinance ticked up, but the average rate on a 15-year fixed tapered off.
+The average rate on 10-year fixed refis, meanwhile, ticked downward.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.37 percent, up 2 basis points over the last week.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 4.52 percent.
+The average 30-year fixed-refinance rate is 4.04 percent, up 2 basis points since the same time last week.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 4.05 percent.

 15-year fixed refinance

-Monthly payments on a 15-year fixed refinance at that rate will cost around $723 per $100,000 borrowed.
-That’s obviously much higher than the monthly payment would be on a 30-year mortgage at that rate, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $704 per $100,000 borrowed.
+Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much faster.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.65 percent, unchanged from a week ago.
+The average rate for a 10-year fixed-refinance loan is 3.24 percent, down 9 basis points over the last week.

 Where rates are headed